The complete original article is located at www.intra-designs.com/29-tips-on-seo-when-building-a-web-site.html

 If they’re all primary services then make a separate page for each of them, and here’s why:

-I’m going to go down to Tip 14: Generate a unique sentence to describe each page of your website.
+Tip 14: Generate a unique sentence to describe each page of your website.

 This sentence will be your TITLE tag and your TITLE tag is going to have your primary keyword on it.
 It’s not going to fit in your TITLE tag if you have too many keywords.